hci-lab-um/heuristics-for-test-tool-design/Quality-Attributes.md

 to configure where this field would appear on the test case form for the project.
 Then somewhere else again in the admin UI, I had to define the set of possible values for the dropdown fields I’d added. [. . . ] infuriating (and requires a re-learn [of] this ridiculousness every few months when I get such admin requests).”*
 - 90% of the participants mentioned management and organizational issues as a concern, issue, and support being necessary: *“frustrated (by) lack of internal support [. . . ] even after discussions with the
 `sponsor”’*
-- 91% of the participants mentioned other attributes including functionality.
+- 91% of the participants mentioned other attributes including functionality *“every time I have to deal with a new tool, it’s the matter of installation that is the most difficult.''*

 **Table 1: Themes: Organisational, Technical, Usability**
 |Theme                        |	Participants   | Frequency | Affects Heuristics |